-- There's another Vault, Number 34, where the people inside were apparently given similar orders to the one in Fallout 3, namely, not to leave the vault, EVER, even if it means you all will die horrible, horrible deaths if you don't.
+- There's another Vault, Number 34, where the people inside were apparently given similar orders to the one in Fallout 3, namely, not to leave the vault, ever, even if it means you'll die horrible, horrible deaths if you don't.
 This becomes a serious problem due to food shortages causing a need for "population control", leading to a full blown revolution (thanks to the fully stocked armory inside the Vault, it's an extremely violent one, too, complete with bombings and everything) that ends up causing a reactor leak, killing some residents and turning many others into feral ghouls.
 The thing is, you encounter someone (middle aged) who left the vault a few years ago for personal reasons, and while in the vault, you get a message from someone trapped inside over the computer who needs to have access transferred to him in order to save his family.
 This means that these events happened weeks, or even just days, before the events of the game began.
 The irony is, just outside of the Vault were plenty of Golden Geckos, just primed and waiting to be shot and killed for dinner, which would be simplicity itself, given how heavily armed they all were (and they had plenty of Rad-X and Rad Away in stock to deal with the radiation).
-And had they been allowed to leave, they'd have found plenty of people to trade with for food.
+If they had been allowed to leave, they'd have found plenty of people to trade with for food.
 Heck, the ultimate irony is that their vault is practically directly underneath a sharecropper farm!
-There was plentiful food EVERYWHERE around them, except inside the vault that they could never leave...
+There was plentiful food all around them except inside the vault that they could never leave.

 Rangers, this is the Chief.
 I know I can ramble on sometimes, but I need you to listen close for the next minute or so.
 I got some bad news.
 I messed up, made a mistake.
 I thought I could help us get out of here, but it didn't work out.
 Rangers get injured all the time, it's part of the job.
 But if you lose a few fingers, get a bad break, that's it.
 You step down.
 We rely on each other too much to let our infirmities become a liability.
 A ranger knows when it's time.
 Only I didn't.
 Somewhere along the way, something broke inside me.
 I couldn't find us a way out of this desert.
 I wrestled with it, and it took me down a dark road.
 I wish I could explain it to you.
 The old chief's finally at a loss for words.
 Send me all the Legion you can; I'll be waiting for them.

-It is a tradition for every NCR soldier to write their own "if you get this, I'm dead" letter to their family and friends.
-Many of them are really tear jerking.
+- It's a tradition for every NCR soldier to write their own "if you get this, I'm dead" letter to their family and friends.
+Many of them are quite tragic.
 For example:

-There is also a NCR soldier who tells his little brother to avenge him or he'll haunt him for life.
-You will find this letter on a corpse of a dead NCR trooper whom entire unit got wiped out.
+- There's also a NCR soldier who tells his little brother to avenge him or he'll haunt him for life.
+You'll find this letter on a corpse of a dead NCR trooper who's entire unit got wiped out.